 In the above formula, Pb,p,y (which is fuel savings between baseline and project scenarios) was calculated in the following way.
 We used the PFT from 2019, which is valid for two years, and updated the BFT in 2020 for the Design Certification Renewal, each time with a random sample to reach within 30% of the mean at the 90% confidence interval.
 We calculated both daily and yearly household wood savings (Baseline wood use – Project wood use) and used the estimated mean fuel savings as Pb,p,y.
 For ex-ante estimations of emission reductions we used a usage rate (Up,y) of 82.4% (Usage and Monitoring Survey 2019) and a cumulative number of project days (Np,y) of 365.

+Project emission estimates are calculated as the difference between the baseline emissions and the expected emission reductions.
+These information is based on the Baseline Field Test and the Project Field Test, as described above.
+Because the type of the fuel used and the respective fuel emission factors both in the baseline and in the project scenario is the same, emission reductions are calculated based on the mean fuel savings per stove (household).
+Thus there is no separate formula applied for project emission calculations.
+For more detailed information refer to the calculation in the attached Excel file “20210811_GS2457_ER_calculation_FINAL.xlsx”, sheet “PE”.

 SDG 7

-Access to affordable, more efficient energy service is provided with theefficient cookstove, which use less firewood than the baseline technology (= three-stone fire) due to a more complete combustion of firewood.
-This results in time and money savings for the households.
-In addition, it reduces the burden of women and girls in collecting firewood.
-This creates for example room for a girl child to pursue education.

-Methodology for assessing project contribution to SDG:

-Number of constructed improved cookstove in the project stove database
+Access to affordable, more efficient energy service by providing efficient cookstoves will be measured with the following indicators:Number of newly and number of total constructed improved cookstove in the project stove database.
+Stoves are registered in the stove database, once they have been built by a stove artisan and counter-checked by a lead artisan, who submit a report to the project.

-Assess average weekly time and money spent on purchase and/or collection of firewood of households using the improved cookstove.
-Compare this figure with values from the baseline survey in order to establish the time and money savings.
+Assessment of average weekly time and money savings on collection and/or purchase of firewood of households using the improved cookstove.
+This savings are calculated using the information from the Baseline Survey and the most recent annual Usage and Monitoring Survey.

-See section B.6.4 for ex-ante estimations of reduction in collection time or money spent.
+Project estimates are calculated by adding up the yearly constructed number of stoves (2,600).
+The yearly number is derived and risk adjusted from experiences from the first crediting period.
+For more information refer to the attached Excel file “20210811_GS2457_ER_calculation_FINAL.xlsx”, sheet “Project_ER_per_Year”.

+The weekly time and money savings are calculated by substracting the average time indicated during the most recent annual Usage and Monitoring Survey from the average time indicated during the Baseline Survey.

 SDG 5

-By training women as artisans the project will break the traditional barrier as building is a reserve of men.
-The opportunities provided for training will offer equal opportunity for women and men thus giving women a chance to engage in income generation activities which is vital in achieving gender equity and empowerment.

-Methodology for assessing project contribution to SDG:

-Count copy of certification document for trained female artisans and monitor the number of female artisans designated as lead artisans.

-See section B.6.4 for ex-ante estimations of number of trained women.
+Gender equality will be measured with the following indicators:

+Ratio of female/male artisans.
+All trained artisans are listed in an artisan database, including their gender.
+The total number of trained artisans, disaggregated into male and female, will be taken from this database.
+The number of male artisans respectively the number of female artisans will then be divided by the total number of artisans in order to get the percentage of male/female artisans.

+The project estimate for the ratio male/female artisans is derived from the experience during the first crediting period.

 Data and parameters fixed ex ante for monitoring contribution to each of the three SDGs